VillanuevaK/PythonCheatSheet/README.md

 # Indexed //not sure when we would really use this instead of enumerated tbh
 enumerated(): Produces a sequence of (offset, element) pairs, where offset is always a zero-based integer.
 This is helpful when you only need a sequential index (0, 1, 2, …) without needing the original collection’s index type.
 Indexed: Pairs each element with its actual index type from the collection (such as Int for arrays or String.Index for strings).
-This is useful for collections with non-integer or non-sequential indices, such as Dictionary, Set, or String. var matchingIndices: Set<Int> = [] for (i, n) in numbers.indexed() {
+This is useful for collections with non-integer or non-sequential indices, such as Dictionary, Set, or String.

+Perhaps this is more guaranteed not to cause runtime crashes especially if you mutate an array while looping?

+var matchingIndices: Set<Int> = []
+for (i, n) in numbers.indexed() {
     if n.isMultiple(of: 20) {